Jordan Murphy (basketball): G League / Leones de Ponce (2021–2024)

 Between 2021 and 2024 Murphy alternated assignments with NBA G League teams and Leones de Ponce of the BSN.
 Having returned to Iowa of the G League in February 2021, he signed with Leones de Ponce on April 11.
 He joined the Austin Spurs between January and March 2022 for the G League season, and between October 2022 and February 2023 for training camp; he returned to Leones de Ponce after each Spurs event concluded.
 On April 25, 2023, he was suspended for three months after he failed a doping test.
 On December 18, Murphy was acquired by the G League Greensboro Swarm in a trade with the Austin Spurs; he was however waived on January 19 of the following year.

 After another stint with the Leones de Ponce, Murphy joined the Mexico City Capitanes on December 9, 2024.
 However, he was waived on December 27.

+Barangay Ginebra San Miguel (2026–present)

+On September 24, 2026, it was reported that Murphy was signed to be the import for the Barangay Ginebra San Miguel of the PBA, replacing Riley Grigsby.